 In X2: X-Men United, when Professor X is having difficulty trying to get a lock on Nightcrawler, Logan flippantly asks if he can't just concentrate harder.
 Xavier replies dryly, "If I wanted to kill him, yes."
 Later Stryker gets Jason to brainwash Xavier into doing precisely this - only on a much larger scale.

 In X-Men Origins: Wolverine, Stryker says to Wade Wilson that he'd be the perfect soldier if he didn't have such a mouth.
 Stryker later turns Wade into a mutated super-soldier who literally has no mouth.

-When we see Magneto as an adult, he uses his powers to slam a coin at a picture of Shaw in the forehead.
+When we first see Erik as an adult, he uses his powers to slam a coin at a picture of Shaw in the forehead.
 This is how he kills Shaw in their final confrontation, except much slower.

-Also part Chekhov's Skill where Erik asks Charles to shoot him point-blank and when met with Charles' refusal, he states he can deflect it.
-This comes back at the end where Moira shoots at Erik to stop him from sending the missiles back at the American and Russian navies and he easily deflects the bullets ... only to have one bullet hit Charles and paralyze him.
+Also part Chekhov's Skill where Erik asks Charles to shoot him point-blank, and when met with Charles' refusal, he states he can deflect it.
+This comes back at the end where Moira shoots at Magneto to stop him from sending the missiles back at the American and Russian navies and he easily deflects the bullets ... only to have one bullet hit Charles and paralyze him.

 And in a scene where Havok is learning to shoot straight in the bomb shelter, Charles and Hank are standing right to either side of the target manekin.
 Charles says, with light emphasis, "And try not to hit ME, there's a good chap".
 A little odd, considering Hank is just as likely to get hit, so it should be "us".
 Later in the movie, of course, Charles is hit by a bullet, due to standing right NEXT TO its intended target, Erik.